-In Part 1 of our Website Traffic Blueprint article series, we explained that the key to creating an automated traffic generation machine is to use an “expertly configured” WordPress website.
+In Part 1 of our WordPress Web Site Traffic Blueprint article series, we explained that the key to creating an automated web traffic generation machine is to use an “expertly configured” WordPress website.

-As we also explained, an expertly configured WordPress website or blog is not the same thing as a professionally-configured WordPress website.
-An ”expertly configured” WordPress website is a site that is not only powered by the WordPress CMS, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the enormous power, features and built-in functionality of WordPress and its integration with other sites, specifically in areas like search engine optimization, content syndication and analytics.
+As we also explained, an expertly configured WordPress website or blog is different than a professionally-configured WordPress web site.
+An ”expertly configured” WordPress site is a web site that is not only built using WordPress, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the tremendous power, ease-of-use and built-in functionality of WordPress and how it can be integrated with other services, specifically in areas like SEO, content syndication and analytics.

-(With an expertly configured WordPress site, all you have to do to automatically drive more web traffic is publish great content on a regular basis!)
+(With an expertly configured WordPress website, all you have to do to automatically bring more traffic is add content on a regular basis!)

-Once you have your WordPress site fully set up and expertly configured, all you need to do is add great content on a regular basis to automatically generate more traffic organically.
+Once you have your WordPress site fully set up and expertly configured, all you then need to do to bring more web traffic is add great content on a regular basis.

-As outlined in Part One of this article series, the components of this automated web traffic machine are as follows:
+As outlined in Part One of this article series, the components of this automated website traffic system are as follows:

 - Setup